neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```
 sign_builder_transaction <builder-handle-ID> true
 ```
-If you recieve no error, it means your new multi-sig account has been successfully created.
+If you receive no error, it means your new multi-sig account has been successfully created.

 ### Import the multi-sig account
 To import the newly created multi-sig account into your wallet, run this command:
 ```
-import_key <muliti-sig-account-name> <muliti-sig-account-private-key>
+import_key <multi-sig-account-name> <multi-sig-account-private-key>
 ```
 > Note that the private key to be used here comes from the `suggest_brain_key` command described above.

 ### Try it out
 Transfer some funds to the new multi-sig account:
 ```
-transfer <your-base-account-name> <muliti-sig-account-name> 10000000 BTS "here is some cash" true
+transfer <your-base-account-name> <multi-sig-account-name> 10000000 BTS "here is some cash" true
 ```
 Now let's try to pay out some funds from the multi-sig account (make sure it's less than the amount received, so there are funds left to cover the transfer fee):
 ```
-transfer <muliti-sig-account-name> <your-base-account-name> 300000 BTS "paying back" true
+transfer <multi-sig-account-name> <your-base-account-name> 300000 BTS "paying back" true
 ```
 As a result, you should get an error indicating that funds cannot be moved:
 ```